ADD CONDITION

 There are no specific contraindications identified for this product.
 However, healthcare professionals should advise patients to discontinue use and consult a physician under the following circumstances:

-• If cough persists for more than one week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious condition.
+• If cough persists for more than one week, recurs, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious underlying condition.

 • If irritation, pain, or redness persists or worsens.